 1.A) Hysteresis synchronous motor

-Hysteresis motors are single-phase motors with a rotor made of ferromagnetic material.
+Hysteresis motors are single-phase motors.
+Their rotor comprises a ferromagnetic material.
 The rotor has high hysteresis loss characteristics.
-They are made of chromium, cobalt steel or alnico.
+They are made of chromium, cobalt steel, or alnico.
 They are self-starting and require no additional windings.
 This means that once magnetized in a given direction, a wider hysteresis loop results; a large reverse magnetic field is required to reverse the magnetization.

 1.B) Reluctance synchronous motor

 The second design of unexcited synchronous motors is reluctance.
-When a piece of iron rotates to complete the path of magnetic flux, the magnetic resistance is always minimum.
-When the poles are aligned with the stator’s magnetic field, the reluctance increases with the angle between the poles.
-This creates a torque that pulls the rotor into alignment with the poles near the stator’s magnetic field.
-The rotor poles are generally embedded in squirrel-cage windings to provide torque below synchronous speed to start the motor.
+A piece of iron that is rotating to complete the path of magnetic flux always provides minimum magnetic resistance.
+When the poles are in alignment with the magnetic field of the stator, the reluctance increases with the angle between the poles.
+This develops a torque that pulls the rotor into alignment with the poles near the magnetic field of the stator.
+The rotor poles are typical embedded squirrel-cage windings to provide torque below synchronous speed to start the motor.

 1.C) Permanent magnet synchronous motor

-Permanent magnet motors, which incorporate permanent magnets within a steel rotor, generate a consistent magnetic flux.
-As the speed of the motor approaches synchronous speed, the rotor becomes locked in place.
-The stator contains windings that are linked to an AC power source, allowing for the creation of a rotating magnetic field.
-These motors are similar in construction and operation to brushless DC motors.
+Permanent magnet motors include permanent magnets inside a steel rotor to provide a constant magnetic flux.
+When the motor achieves synchronous speed, the rotor gets locked.
+The stator carries windings which are connected to an AC supply.
+A rotating magnetic field can be achieved.
+In construction and operational aspects, these motors are similar to brushless DC motors.

 2) DC excitation synchronous motor